 You should never try to measure your roof pitch yourself.

 Finally, it’s important to note you should never try to climb a ladder to measure your roof’s pitch on your own.
 Medium-slope and steep-slope roofing systems can be dangerous to walk on—even professional roofers wear safety harnesses while working on these roofs!

-Instead, contact a professional roofing company, like Porter Family Contracting, to collect your roof pitch while performing a roof inspection.
+Instead, contact a professional roofing company, like Porter Family Exteriors, to collect your roof pitch while performing a roof inspection.
 You can be confident the measurements are collected correctly, and you won’t risk injuring yourself or your loved ones.

-If you’re curious about how your roof pitch impacts your upcoming roof replacement or would like to discover your roof pitch, Porter Family Contracting would be happy to help!
+If you’re curious about how your roof pitch impacts your upcoming roof replacement or would like to discover your roof pitch, Porter Family Exteriors would be happy to help!
 We install asphalt roofing shingles, metal roofing, and low-slope roofing systems, so regardless of your roof slope, you’ll find the perfect material for your replacement.

 Learn more about our roofing services to transform your current roof with a long-lasting, beautiful replacement.